Higher multiplier ideals: Introduction

 \subsection{Twisted Hodge modules}

-An important feature of the present work is that we can relate higher multiplier ideals to twisted $\sD$-modules, which give us a handle on their global properties.
-More precisely, we introduce a notion of \emph{twisted polarizable Hodge modules}, which provides a convenient framework for discussing global structures of nearby and vanishing cycles along effective divisors.
+We get a handle on the global properties of higher multiplier ideals by relating them to twisted $\sD$-modules.
+More precisely, we introduce a notion of \emph{twisted polarizable Hodge modules}, which provides a convenient framework for discussing the global structure of nearby and vanishing cycles along effective divisors.

-First, let us recall the notion of twisted $\sD$-modules, developed by Bernstein and Beilinson in \cite[\S 2]{BB93}.
+First, let us recall the notion of twisted $\sD$-modules \cite[\S 2]{BB93}.
 Roughly speaking, these are objects that are locally $\sD$-modules, but with a different transition rule from one coordinate chart to another.
 The twisting depends on two parameters: a holomorphic line bundle $L$ on the complex manifold $X$ and a complex number $\alpha \in \C$.
 Like the sheaf of differential operators $\sD_X$ itself, the sheaf of \emph{$\alpha L$-twisted differential operators} $\sD_{X,\alpha L}$ is a noncommutative $\cO_X$-algebra; it still has an order filtration $F_{\bullet}$ such that

 where $\sT_X$ is the tangent bundle of $X$.
 In particular, we have $\gr^F_{\bullet}\sD_{X,\alpha L}\cong \gr^F_{\bullet}\sD_X$.
 But unlike in the case of $\sD_X$ where $F_1\sD_X=\cO_X\oplus \sT_X$, the sequence